General medical and surgical care services include:

 The tele-rehabilitation model was introduced in early 2017 to enable patients to return home sooner.
 Patients can access services with the use of iPads and a dedicated tele-rehab room in the hospital to receive treatment in a private and confidential environment.
 This also reduces the need for patients to travel.

-Whyalla Hospital is one of three stroke services in country South Australia, providing specialised treatment for suitable stroke patients 24 hours a day, seven days a week, supported by metropolitan stroke units.
+Whyalla Hospital is one of three stroke services in regional South Australia, providing specialised treatment for suitable stroke patients 24 hours a day, seven days a week, supported by metropolitan stroke units.

-Clinicians located at country hospitals will be able to call or videoconference with a neurologist at the Royal Adelaide Hospital 24/7, enabling faster and more accurate decision making.
+Clinicians located at regional hospitals will be able to call or videoconference with a neurologist at the Royal Adelaide Hospital 24/7, enabling faster and more accurate decision making.

-SA Ambulance Service will continue to ensure that stroke patients are taken directly to a metropolitan stroke unit hospital or country stroke service where possible.
+SA Ambulance Service will continue to ensure that stroke patients are taken directly to a metropolitan stroke unit hospital or regional stroke service where possible.

 Ambulance staff will notify the hospital about the patient’s arrival in advance, so that hospital staff are ready for the arrival and immediate assessment of the stroke patient.